NBC News chief Andy Lack out in corporate restructuring

 The news division was embarrassed, however, when Ronan Farrow took his reporting on disgraced Hollywood executive Harvey Weinstein to the New Yorker and complained his bosses at NBC showed little interest in his work.
 NBC said Farrow's material wasn't ready to be aired.

-Farrow won a Pulitzer Prize for his work on the Farrow case, and the restructuring was announced as this year's Pulitzer's were being awarded.
+Farrow won a Pulitzer Prize for his work on the Weinstein case, and the restructuring was announced as this year's Pulitzer's were being awarded.

 Lack's signing of Fox News Channel's Megyn Kelly to a big-money deal turned out to be a high-profile failure.